 Ethnicity estimates don’t tell you much about your family history

 Most people get started with DNA testing because they are interested in their ethnicity estimate.
-Ethnicity estimates are really fun and can occasionally reveal something previously unknown about our family’s ancestry.
+Ethnicity estimates are really fun and can often reveal something previously unknown about our family’s ancestry.

-When it comes to building a family tree or understanding details about our roots, however, ethnicity estimates are only vague tools that can point us in the general direction of where our ancestors may have lived.
+When it comes to building a family tree or understanding details about our roots, however, ethnicity estimates are only general tools that can point us in the direction of where our ancestors may have lived.

 The reason that ethnicity estimates can’t provide details about our ancestry is because we don’t share DNA with all of our ancestors.
 Each child inherits 50% of their DNA from their parents, meaning that some DNA is “lost” each generation.